team-toast/DAIHard/audit-info/DAIHard_Audit.md

 _Response_: **Addressed, by replacing transfer() with call(), so that in the worst case, one party fails to receive payment but the other can still get the funds out.**

-_Status_: **Closed - noting funds can be permanently locked in the contract, but only if the account due funds is unable to receive ETH.**
+_Status_: **Closed - noting funds can be permanently locked in the contract, but only if the account due funds is a contract that is unable to receive ETH.**

 ## General Recommendations

-### Add unit test cases
+### Include built unit test cases

 It would add significant confidence in the correctness of the code if there were test cases that exercised all of the relevant game paths that can occur.